akkinoc/logback-access-spring-boot-starter/README.md

 ### Configuring the Logback-access

-Create a Logback-access configuration file "logback-access.xml" (or "logback-access-test.xml") in the root of classpath.
+Create a Logback-access configuration file "logback-access.xml" (or "logback-access-test.xml") in the root of the classpath.

 For example: